Bee Keeping at Stanwick Lakes

-In April 2010 Rockingham Forest Trust Rangers and the FOSiLs (conservation volunteers) started a bee conservation project to help the plight of the honey bee.
+In April 2010 Rockingham Forest Trust Rangers and volunteers started a bee conservation project to help the plight of the honey bee.

 In February 2012, thanks to funding from the Big Lottery Awards for All Fund, ‘Stanwick Lakes Hive of Activity’ was launched by Rockingham Forest Trust (the charity which runs Stanwick Lakes as a social enterprise).